-The Living Wage for Families Campaign raises awareness about the negative impact of low-wage poverty on families and communities in Metro Vancouver, advocating that the key solution to low-wage poverty is to pay families a living wage – enough to cover basic living expenses such as food, clothing, shelter, transportation and child care.
-The 2013 living wage rate for Metro Vancouver is $19.62/hour.
+The Living Wage for Families Campaign raises awareness about the negative impact of low-wage poverty on families and communities throughout BC.
+It also advocates for what poverty researchers believe is a key solution to the province’s rising poverty rates – regional living wages that ensure basic living expenses such as food, clothing, shelter, transportation and child care can be met.
+The campaign’s living wage rate for Metro Vancouver, for example, is $19.62/hour.

-Without such safeguards, families who work for low wages face impossible choices: buy food or heat the house, feed the children or pay the rent.
+Without living wage standards, parents and other caregivers who work for low wages in BC face impossible choices: buy food or heat the house, feed the children or pay the rent.
 The result is often spiralling debt, constant anxiety and long-term health problems.
-For many more parents it can also mean working long hours, often at two or three jobs, just to pay for basic necessities.
-And that means little time spent at home, let alone time to help children with school work or to participate in community activities.
-The frustration of working harder and harder only to fall further behind is one many BC residents can relate to.
+For many more parents it also means working long hours, often at two or three jobs, just to pay for basic necessities.
+All of which means little time is spent at home, let alone helping children with school work or participating in community activities.
+Unfortunately, the frustration of working harder and harder only to fall further behind is also an issue many BC residents can relate to.

 - At 18.6%, BC’s child-poverty rate is the highest in Canada